Bob0123456/FuzzyClassificator/README.md

 <a name="Chapter_2_1"></a>**Presets**

 The simplest way to use FuzziClassificator without some troubles is to install Pyzo + Anaconda interpreter, which contains all needable scientific libraries.

 [Pyzo](http://www.pyzo.org/start.html) is a cross-platform Python IDE focused on interactivity and introspection, which makes it very suitable for scientific computing.

 [Anaconda](https://www.continuum.io/downloads) is the open data science platform powered by Python.
 The open source version of Anaconda is a high performance distribution of Python and includes most of the popular Python packages for scientific calculation.

-In all the examples below, we used an Anaconda Python interpreter.
+In all examples below, we used an Anaconda Python interpreter when you saw keyword "python".

 <a name="Chapter_2_2"></a>**Usage**